syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

   ... # remainder of the paved path Promise
 ```

-The Paved Path Promise `scheduling` is set to target clusters with `matchLabel`
+The Paved Path Promise `destinationSelectors` is set to target clusters with `matchLabel`
 equal to `environment: platform`.
 In other words, that is telling Kratix to
 install the sub-Promises into Destinations with an `environment: platform` label.